 People use forums to find answers so be useful and solve their problems.
 As above, if you share what you know and provide solutions (which is what a VA does for a living!) then you’ll get noticed and people will want to connect with you because they see you as valuable.

-- Having a niche whether that be the type of clients you work with, the industry you serve or the services you offer makes it a billion times easier to target your marketing.
+* Whether it’s the type of clients you work with, the industry you serve or the services you offer, having areas of expertise (niches), will make it a 1000 times easier to market your business.